dryfish09/RayLibSuck/README.md

 - [x] add more sounds
 - [x] add textures
 - [ ] add more textures
+- [ ] add moding api
-- [ ] make game chaotic with bugs and fps bellow 10
+- [ ] make game chaotic with bugs and fps bellow 10 - CANCELED
-- [ ] delete this repository
+- [ ] delete this repository - CANCELED

 ## Credit:
 - This repository uses an awesome graphic library named RayLib, created by RayLib's author and contributors